Larry Pearce, nephew

 The second son of Wesley and Bessie Reed Pearce came along three years after the first, in 1914, the same year that both his grandparents, Charles and Permelia had died within four days of each other [see “Settlement at Pine Creek: Pt.
 II”].
 He was named Howard, from the Old English and German having several meanings “brave heart,” “high warden,” and “ewe herder.”
 Pronunciations and spellings have varied greatly over time and distances [see “Upon this Rock: Pt.
 I – The Pearce Name”].
 Howard is also an old and noble British family.
 At least two other Howard Pearces can be found in the Pearce-Austen lines – the oldest son (1893 – ?) to the second marriage of Harry A. Pearce (1862 – ?) of Illinois, and the second oldest (?) to Walter (1859 – ?) of Kansas.
 These Howards were cousins through Richard N. Pearce (1824-97) and John (1831-95) who were the sixth and ninth sons of Richard and Susan Austen Pearce respectively, the original Bourne connection.
 So all these Howards were fourth generation American cousins, but we wonder if they ever met each other because of the distances involved.
 Unlike his older brother Walter, the Howard born at Pine Creek impressed many people as quiet, shy, and reserved.
 His oldest son, Wayne, gave this description of his dad’s demeanor: “gentle, but strong; very moral and straight-laced.”

-Vivian lives near Washington D.C. where she went back to work for the U.S. Government after a brief retirement.
+Vivian lives near Washington D.C. where she worked for the U.S. Government.
 Kathy, once a licensed beautician, now lives in North Carolina.
-Wayne, who retired from Bell South, recently suffered a set-back with his health and had to leave the Orlando area to be cared for by Vivian’s daughter in North Carolina.
+Wayne, who retired from Bell South, had to leave the Orlando area to be cared for by Vivian’s daughter in North Carolina before his death in 2017.
 David lives and works in Ft.
 Lauderdale.
 The Howard Pearce family communicates with each other often, especially for weddings and other special events.
 Most recently, with the death of mother Esther at the age of 95, everyone gathered in Orlando for a celebration of her life.
 She now rests beside her beloved Howard in the cemetery near their long-time Winter Park home.

 Several years ago, I visited the Howard Pearce property along Pearce Road.
 The two houses that he built are still in good repair and surrounded by towering shade trees.
 I did not see the chicken coop, however.
 My memories of Uncle Howard and Aunt Esther are fond ones filled with palm trees along busy highways, a small orange grove in his front yard, and a beautiful lake behind his house.
 Visits to Orlando over Christmas break as a youth always involved trips to the crystal clear Rock Spring, where I developed my love for swimming, Cypress Gardens, and the latest tourist attractions.
 There was a lot to do and see even before Disney World and the movie studios set up camp in Central Florida.
 Although Howard was busy with his carpentry work and Esther as a highly successful real estate agent, they seemed to give us all the time in the world.
 It was as if their large, spacious home was wide-open for us.
 After I got married and took my family there, they even went with us to Disney World, and we all had a wonderful time.
 We got to spend the night in their RV parked in the driveway, and that was a treat for a young family that had never been in such a vehicle.